ydaniels/drf-django-flexible-subscriptions/README.rst

  - api/subscriptions/subscription-transactions/
  - api/subscriptions/user-subscriptions/

-For subscribing user to a plan **drf-django-flexible-subscriptions** provides few helper method through a proxy model to the main  django-flexible-subscriptions  **PlanCost** and **UserSubscriptions** models, so you can implement your payment logic in any way you want without binding to a specific view e.g
+ **drf-django-flexible-subscriptions** provides helper methods and models (check models.py), so you can implement your payment logic in any way you want without binding to a specific view e.g

-*models.py*
+*your models.py*

 .. code-block:: python